kentik/custom-notification-templates/docs/TEMPLATING_REFERENCE.md

 ## Introduction

 **You can define templates for custom webhooks using [Go Template Syntax](https://pkg.go.dev/text/template).
 We highly recommend that you familiarize yourself with the [official docs](https://pkg.go.dev/text/template) or this [Hashicorp article](https://learn.hashicorp.com/tutorials/nomad/go-template-syntax).
 Nowadays, a vast majority of system integrations use JSON as the de-facto standard, therefore examples here focus on this format.
-Still, Go templating is flexible enough to use any output formats (e.g. XML or syslog).**
+Still, Go templating is flexible enough to use other output formats (e.g. XML or syslog).**

 ## Helper Functions

-Before digging into notification data structure, it's worth getting to know the helper functions that are added on top of Go templates.
+Before digging into the notification data structure, it's worth getting to know the helper functions that are added on top of Go templates.

 ### String Functions

 String functions transform string values for the notification context.

 - `toUpper` - Converts all string letters to uppercase.
-- `title` - Converts all letters at the beginnings of words to uppercase.
+- `title` - Converts all letters at the beginning of words to uppercase.
 - `trimSpace` - Drops spaces from the beginning and ending of the string.

 ### JSON Functions